sudexp/wordpress-tutorial/README.md

 ?>
 ```

-Now we will dynamically create a link to the product.
-In *page-products.php* and *single.php* files, replace all *div class="minibutton products__trigger "* with links:
+Now we will dynamically create a link to the product:
 ```
 // *page-products.php*, *single.php*
+<div class="minibutton products__trigger>some text</div> // replace it with
 <a href="<?php echo get_permalink(); ?>" class="minibutton products__trigger">More details</a>
 ```

 Finally, add activity class for *Products* link in navigation menu when opening a particular item product.
 To do this, use print_r() function to *filter_nav_menu_link_attributes* function:
 ```
 // functions.php
-...
 function filter_nav_menu_link_attributes($atts, $item, $args) {
     if ($args->menu === 'Main') {
       $atts['class'] = 'header__nav-item';